 api.mapbox.comto your access token's allowed list.
 For example, if you are generating a URL with the Mapbox Studio Share Button or using an iFrame that points to

 api.mapbox.com, with a restricted token, you should include

 api.mapbox.comon the token's allowed list.

 If I cannot resolve my issue, what information should I include in my support request?

 We're happy to help with your questions.
 We can provide the most prompt resolution when you include the following information with your request:

 - Token name or ID

-- Full failing API request
+- Full failing API request (if possible)

 - Screenshot of a failing request, including the referer header of the request (with developer tools / inspect)